manudev97/mpc-zk-rps/README.md

 co-circom verify groth16 --proof ../prover/proof.0.json --vk ../build/verification_key.json --public-input ../prover/public_input.json --curve BN254
 snarkjs groth16 verify ../build/verification_key.json ../prover/public_input.json ../prover/proof.0.json
 ```

+## ⚡ Smart Contracts on Cairo | StarkNet - L2

+With the integration with Cairo, a Smart Contract can be created that executes and verifies the calculation procedures of the extended witness.
+When the parties divide their secret into three parts with co-SNARKs, if that execution is correct, STARKNET verifies it.
+The idea is that both players keep the move private and create their witness and their proof each on their PC.
+The idea is to use collaborative zkSNARKs using TACEO's co-circom library to generate an Extensible Witness, but we need this process to be carried out correctly and for this we can create a Smart contract in Cairo on Starknet that verifies that this calculation is correct so that when the proofs are generated with co-circom from the network configuration, users can deposit the proofs in a Verifier.sol contract in Ethereum after having approved the transaction in Ethereum that Starknet sent in the contract in Cairo that was executed correctly.

 # Resources
 - [Circom Documentation](https://docs.circom.io/getting-started/installation/)